 Women who have a family history of breast cancer are at a greater risk of this disease.
 Women who may have suffered from the disease could also fall victim to it because of its recurrence.

 Our lifestyle has undergone a sea change today.
 With rising ambitions, women tend to postpone marriage and having children.
-This lack of childbearing and breast feeding can increase the risk of breast cancer.
+This lack of childbearing and breastfeeding can increase the risk of breast cancer.
 Also, consumption of alcohol and smoking among women has risen thanks to a modern mindset.
-This utter disregard to one’s health can increase the risk of not just breast cancer but other diseases, too.
+This utter disregard for one’s health can increase the risk of not just breast cancer but other diseases, too.

 Usage of pills to postpone or stop your periods also exposes your body to hormonal changes that result in hormonal exposure that may show its effects at a later stage.

 Workaholics, who tend to place their career before everything else, often put in extra hours, especially at night.
 And, what my friend told me about this trend was rather disturbing.
 Our hormones that work during the day are different from those that work during the night and due to this change in our daily schedules, there occurs a hormonal imbalance.
 This, too, puts people at risk of not just breast cancer, but also other lifestyle diseases.

 Genetics play a huge role in cancer and hence, those with a family history are at a greater risk.